• Home

 We all know that the day we were born again Christ took up residence in us, but His being fully formed in us is a process that takes time.
 It is a process of maturing until we are just like Him, possessing His nature and character.

-1 John 4:17 says that as He is, so are we in this world.
+1 John 4:17 says that as He is, so are we in the world.
 But this statement only becomes true experientially when we become love as He is love.

 God is love; and he that dwelleth in love dwelleth in God, and God in him.